mistletoegoegoe/mistletoegoegoe/README.md

 ## About me
-As a Data Science graduate with a Bachelor's in Logistics and Supply Chain Management, I have a strong foundation in data analytics, machine learning, and economics.
+As a Data Science graduate with a Bachelor's Degree in Logistics and Supply Chain Management, I have a strong foundation in data analytics, machine learning, and economics.
 I am passionate about transforming raw data into actionable insights and am eager to pursue a career in Data Analytics to drive impactful decision-making.
 ## Skills
 - Professional skills: SQL, Power BI, Python, Machine Learning, Data warehousing
 - Soft skills: Communication, Presentation, Teamwork, Problem solving